 Many members have raised concerns about what happens if the taxpayer is unable to complete the steps above.

 Some clients will be digitally excluded - i.e. completely unable to appoint HMRC online or manage their own Property Account due to age, disability, remoteness of location or for any other reason, including religious beliefs.
-These clients will be eligible for a paper return but can instead use the telephone process below to enable their agent to have access to their Property Account online if they choose.
+These clients will be eligible for a paper return.

 Other clients will be digitally challenged – i.e. they do not fall within the criteria for digital exclusion but they will still struggle to handle the process by themselves.
 HMRC considers that this group should, with support, be able to complete the steps online.
 These clients will not therefore be eligible for a paper return.
 The intention was that these individuals should be able to access support from HMRC to authorise their client digitally but the proposed process is not currently available so in practice, we consider it more likely that the agent will provide the necessary support rather than refer clients to HMRC and HMRC would certainly appreciate agents supporting their digitally challenged clients through the process.